-Top tip: When glueing down each ceramic tile make sure that the patterns are all facing in the same direction.
+Top tip: When glueing down each ceramic tile, make sure the patterns are all facing in the same direction.

-Step 4: Finally, finish off the planter by cutting off the bottom of a plastic soda bottle.
+Step 4: Finish the planter by cutting off the bottom of a plastic soda bottle.
 Then place the soda bottle inside the tile box.
-You will have to squeeze the bottle slightly to fit it into the box.
+You must squeeze the bottle slightly to fit it into the box.

-The tension between the plastic bottle and the tiles will stop it from falling out when you lift the planter up.
+When you lift the planter, the tension between the plastic bottle and the tiles will stop it from falling out.

 Before adding soil and plants to these tile planters, I put a layer of small stones in the base of the plastic insert.
 This helps with water drainage.